HiddenStage/divide/README.md

 Divide.io
 ===========

 **Currently in alpha.
-Not intended for production.**
+Not intended for production use at this time.**

-Divide.io is an open source BaaS.
+Divide.io is an open source Backend-as-a-Service (BaaS).
 It provides tools to easily, securely, and efficiently communicate between your app and a server.
 It handles data storage, user registration & management, and push notifications.

 Deploy anywhere.
 Use any database you want.
 Never get locked into a platform.